qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

   "post_invoke_commands": [ "/summon minecraft:lightning_bolt ~ ~ ~" ]
 }
 ```
 #### `lapis_redstone_portal.json` From overworld to alternate4.
 The overworld side frame is lapis block, but the other side's frame is redstone block.
-And for this portal one block in overworld corresponds to 8 blocks in alternate4.
+And for this portal, one block in the overworld corresponds to 8 blocks in alternate4.
 ```
 {
   "schema_version": "imm_ptl:v1",